Cinematography: Reverse and slow motion

 G. A. Smith initiated the technique of reverse motion and also improved the quality of self-motivating images.
 This he did by repeating the action a second time while filming it with an inverted camera and then joining the tail of the second negative to that of the first.
 The first films using this were Tipsy, Topsy, Turvy, and The Awkward Sign Painter, the latter which showed a sign painter lettering a sign, and then the painting on the sign vanishing under the painter's brush.
 The earliest surviving example of this technique is Smith's The House That Jack Built, made before September 1901.
 Here, a small boy is shown knocking down a castle just constructed by a little girl out of children's building blocks.
 A title then appears, saying "Reversed", and the action is repeated in reverse so that the castle re-erects itself under his blows.

 Cecil Hepworth improved upon this technique by printing the negative of the forward motion backward, frame by frame, so that in the production of the print the original action was exactly reversed.
-Hepworth made The Bathers in 1900, in which bathers who have undressed and jumped into the water appear to spring backward out of it, and have their clothes magically fly back onto their bodies.
+Hepworth made The Bathers in 1900 in which bathers who have undressed and jumped into the water appear to spring backward out of it, and have their clothe magically fly back onto their bodies.

 The use of different camera speeds also appeared around 1900.
 Robert Paul's On a Runaway Motor Car through Piccadilly Circus (1899), had the camera turn so slowly that when the film was projected at the usual 16 frames per second, the scenery appeared to be passing at great speed.
 Cecil Hepworth used the opposite effect in The Indian Chief and the Seidlitz powder (1901), in which a naïve Red Indian eats a lot of the fizzy stomach medicine, causing his stomach to expand and then he then leaps around balloon-like.
 This was done by cranking the camera faster than the normal 16 frames per second giving the first "slow motion" effect.